stevezhangzA/Adverserial_Density_Regression/README.md

 """
 # for obtaining our loggings
 sh piplines/run_lfd_vq_reward_spares.sh
 # for obtaining the mean and confidence intervals
-python
+python build_table.py --folder_name 'lfd_1_vq'
 """

 Besides, if you chose to utilize our code base please cite below: